-Even the pantry-type and dry-packaged items have expiration dates.
+Even pantry and dry-packaged items have expiration dates.

 This is where my mistrust comes in.

 On the site, I don’t see anything about qualification except for age, availability, and ability to lift heavy loads.

 Simon over at the Rideshare Dashboard has a pretty in-depth overview of the Instacart job signup process for being an Instacart shopper.

 He specifically mentions the fact that viewing training videos and passing the associated quizzes is no longer a requirement for all applicants.

 There is also some talk about actual in-person training which doesn’t seem to inspire much confidence either.

 So, who is to say that when I place an order, the person who does the picking will have any knowledge about shopping other than what food is what?

 If I order meat, will the just grab a package which comes close to the amount of weight I desire, or will the actually inspect it for quality (best meat: excess ratio or color)?

 If I order produce will the picker know how to test fruits or vegetables for freshness?